This information is part of the Colgate University catalog, 2025-26.

 ---|

-Associate Professors Campbell, Worley (Chair) |
+Associate Professors Campbell, LeMesurier (Chair), Worley |

-Rhetoric is the art of effective language use in written, oral, and visual communication and is a central part of the liberal arts tradition.
-With roots in ancient Greece and branches in the most recent media technologies, rhetoric is simultaneously one of the oldest and newest academic disciplines, fundamentally engaging with language, power, and public culture.
+Rhetoric is the study of language and symbol use in written, oral, and visual communication.
+With roots in ancient Greece and branches in the most recent media technologies, rhetoric is simultaneously one of the oldest and newest academic disciplines, critically engaging with language, culture, and a broad range of compositional practices.
+As a discipline, rhetoric demonstrates how discourse generates knowledge, mediates power, and enacts social change.

 Awards